sagemath/trac_to_gh/Issue 7189.md

 # Issue 7189: French translation: A Tour of Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7189

 Original creator: mvngu